Rescuers are searching for a hiker missing in Hawaii for 10 days. Another hiker has been missing since July

 "It's been a long week, and you know the crying stopped this morning for a while and it will come back."

-As rescuers try to locate Brittain on the Big Island, the search for another hiker continues on Maui.
+As rescuers try to find Brittain on the Big Island, the search for another hiker continues on Maui.

 Khiara Henry, 23, of San Diego, California, was last seen on July 31 when she rented a car in Kahului, according to a news release from August 5 from the Maui Police Department.